-The USA ranked in position 35, with an average cost of $15.23 for a 750ml bottle of wine.
-This compares to Paraguay, which offered the least expensive wine at an average $7.55 per bottle, whilst at the other end of the ranking United Arab Emirates calculated at a cost over 5 times higher, at $39.02 per bottle.
-The USA also had the 14th most expensive local wine costs (out of countries which produce their own wine) at $17.61 per 750ml bottle.
+The UK ranked in the 25 least expensive destinations for wine, calculating in position 24 with an average cost of £10.54 for a 750ml bottle of wine.
+This compares to Paraguay, which offered the least expensive wine at an average £5.93 per bottle, whilst at the other end of the ranking United Arab Emirates calculated at a cost over 5 times higher, at £30.64 per 750ml bottle.

 “Wine tourism connects travellers with local culture and is consistently a great source of wonderful memories.” said Florian Dahlmann, CEO of SHAREaCAMPER.
 “It may be the romantic or the relaxing aspects of the drink, but we see a consistent and growing number of our travellers picking wineries as a premier destination.”